Floods From Basement Stairways in Georgia

 The concrete shell of the hatchway is mounted to the foundation walls via bolts, which are drilled through the concrete of the foundation.

-Because it’s rare for this joining point to be sealed by the contractors, it is a major weak point where water can flood through to your basement.
+Because it is rare for this joining point to be sealed by the contractors, it is a major weak point where water can flood through to your basement.

-As groundwater builds up around the foundation during a rain event, it presses in on this weak spot and allows significant flooding.
+As groundwater collects around the foundation while it is raining, it presses in on this weak spot and allows significant flooding.

 3. Through Cracks In The Concrete